voksireimagined/Ultrasec-VMP/README.md

 ## Instructions

 1. Download the `ultrasec.exe` file.
-2. Dive into the executable to unravel the concealed key within the VMP-protected environment.
+2. Dive into the executable to crack it within the VMP-protected environment.
 3. Document your process and share your insights.

 ## Simpler Version

-If you find the ultrasec-VMP CrackMe too challenging, consider checking out the [simpler version](link-to-simple-crackme) for an easier version :) .
+If you find the ultrasec-VMP CrackMe too challenging, consider checking out the [simpler version]([link-to-simple-crackme](https://github.com/voksireimagined/UltraSec-Crackme/tree/main)) for an easier version :) .

 ## How to Contribute